Human Anatomy Lesson 13

 Lesson 13 - Superficial Tissues of the Head

-We are now moving from the pelvis and perineum to the head and neck - quite a change!
+We are now moving on to the head and neck.
 The lessons on the head are organized such that we will be investigating structures from superficial to deep - in this lesson, we will cover the most superficial structures, including the muscles of facial expression; parotid gland; arteries, veins, and nerves in the subcutaneous fascia; and structures associated with the eyelids, external nose, and pinnae of the ear.
 In lesson #14 we will "peel" this layer back and take a look at the set-up and bones of the skull.
 In lesson #15 we will look inside the skull at the 12 cranial nerves, and in lesson #16 we will cover the gross structure of the brain, meninges, sinuses, and arterial supply of the brain.
 Lessons #17 to #20 will be on different parts of the craniofacial region.

 Learning Objectives - By the end of this lesson, you should be able to ...